-The market began to offer digital timers with delayed cook settings.
+Stage two: The market began to offer programmable pressure cookers that included digital timers with delayed cook settings.

-The market began to offer smart digital functions that enable detailed setting control.
-Stage three also introduced the multifunctional model which, in addition to pressure cooking, functions as a rice cooker, steamer, yogurt maker, and stock pot.
+Stage three: The market began to offer smart digital functions that enable detailed setting control.
+Stage three also introduced the multifunctional model which, in addition to offering multiple pressure settings, functions as a rice cooker, steamer, yogurt maker, and stock pot.

-A bit of advanced prep is required for chili, too — mostly browning the meat and removing excess fat.
+A bit of advanced prep is required for chili — mostly browning the meat and removing excess fat.
 But once all ingredients are placed in the pot, the pressure cooker works quickly (in about eight minutes) to create a chili to remember.

-Do you love soup?
-If you choose, you can use your pressure cooker to kick up a traditional vegetable soup with a little added protein in the form of chicken.
-If you’re lucky enough to have a multifunction pressure cooker, you can perform the vegetable and chicken sauté work in one pot.
+Do you love soup and stew?
+If you choose, you can use your pressure cooker to kick up a traditional vegetable soup with a little added protein in the form of chicken or, if your tastebuds are watering for it, hearty beef stew.
+If you’re lucky enough to have a multifunction pressure cooker, you can perform the vegetable and meat sauté work in one pot.
 Once all the ingredients are in place, cooking time is a quick 15 minutes on high.